falcosecurity/falco-website/content/en/blog/falco-kind-prometheus-grafana.md

 ## Install Falco
 The official [Falco Helm Chart](https://github.com/falcosecurity/charts/tree/master/falco) is a straightforward way to deploy Falco.
 The chart adds Falco to all nodes in your cluster using a DaemonSet.

-Enable the falco chart repository:
+Enable the Falco charts repository:

 ```
 helm repo add falcosecurity https://falcosecurity.github.io/charts